oussema286/fordead_package/docs/Tutorials/Validation/02_extract_reflectance.md

 ##### Running this step using a script

+To extract the reflectance :
+- Add the parameter `overwrite = True` to the obs_to_s2_grid function or comment it out so there is no conflict with the result of the previous step
-To extract the reflectance, run the following instructions :
+- run the following instructions :

 ```python
 from fordead.validation.extract_reflectance import extract_reflectance